GoogleChrome/web.dev/src/site/content/en/blog/sign-up-form-best-practices/index.md

 ## Take care with usernames {: #username}

-Don't insist on a username unless (or until) you need one.
-For example, enable a user to sign up and sign in with only an email address and password (and/or [federated login](#federated-login)) without having to enter a username.
+Don't insist on a username unless (or until you need one.
+Enable users to sign up and sign in with only an email address (or telephone number) and password—or [federated login](#federated-login) if they prefer—without forcing them to choose and remember a username.

-If your site does require usernames, don't impose unreasonable rules on them, and allow users to update their username as they would for other personal information.
+If your site does require usernames, don't impose unreasonable rules on them, and don't stop users from updating their username.
 On your backend you should provide a unique ID for every user account, not an identifier based on personal data such as username.

+Also make sure to use `autocomplete="username"` for usernames.

 {% Aside 'caution' %}
 As with personal names, ensure that usernames aren't restricted to characters from the [Latin